 We can also change the date format in which the date value needs to be retrieved.
-Let us take one more example where the same join_timestamp column value needs to be converted in a different date format.
-The required format is the month value, date value and then the year value.
-The month should be in string format displaying the name of the month and not the number.
+Let’s consider another example where we must convert the same value in the join_timestamp column into a different date format.
+The required format is the month, date, and year values.
+The month should be in string format displaying the month’s name and not the number.

 Our query statement now changes to as shown below.